BCG Potential Test Guide: Question Types & Practice

 What does that mean for you, the candidate?
 Practice.
 Mental.
 Math.
 You have to get it fast and get it accurately every single time.

-Mental math is so important in consulting prep, that I devote a whole section of this website just to cover the math skills needed for the tests and case interviews, while the single Comprehensive Math Drills is grouped with the test packages (BCG Potential Test Double Comprehensive) just for this reason.
+Mental math is so important in consulting prep, that I devote a whole section of this website just to cover the math skills needed for the tests and case interviews, while the single Comprehensive Math Drills is grouped with the package (BCG Comprehensive Package) just for this reason.

 How to prepare for the BCG Potential Test/Online Test?